 Organic soils contain organic matter that is rich in many nutrients and minerals.
 The scientific definition of organic soil is "Of, relating to, or derived from living matter."
 Organic soil consists of decaying plant material, microorganisms, worms, and many other things.

-Soil is composed of three main particles - sand, clay, and silt.
+Soil is composed of three main particles: sand, clay, and silt.
 The ideal soil is loam, which contains equal parts sand, clay, and silt.
 Loamy soil has the ability to retain moisture while allowing adequate drainage.
 Soils are highly influenced by climate.
 Arid climates produce sandy soils while warm, rainy climates produce rain forests with dense, acidic soil.
-Climates that do not offer ideal soil will need to be amended to create an organic soil rich in nutrients.
+Soil in climates not ideal will need to be amended to create an organic soil rich in nutrients.

 Mulch is an organic material made from decaying bark, leaves, and/or wood chips.
 There are many kinds of mulch that vary in color, texture, and smell.
 Mulch can even be made at home using remnants of trees and other woody plants.